 Speech Physics Group

-- Uncover the physical laws that govern the control of speech.
+The Speech Physics Group aims to uncover the dynamical laws that govern the control of speech.

 Members